 For more information and DIY kits, click here.

 Create a will and update it regularly.
 Making a valid will is the only way you can be sure your property is distributed according to your wishes after your death or that of a loved one.

 “When I was caring, my wife was number one, I became so involved with caring for her, I shut everything else out.
 I didn’t want to leave her with a care worker or in respite.
 When she passed I was devastated, there was a huge void in my life.
 I didn’t have anyone or anything in my life.
 I should have tried to get out and make connections while I was caring”.

 ‘Respite’ or ‘respite care’ is when someone else takes care of the person you care for, so that you can have a break.
 Ranging from hours to days, this break can give you time to do everyday activities or just to relax, deal with stress and look after yourself.
-Carer Support can provide respite services for people over 65 and activities for carers of any age.
+Carer and Community Support can provide respite services for people over 65 and activities for carers of any age.
 Planned and regular respite is a good way of you both getting a break.

 Plan for the unexpected and complete an emergency respite plan - make sure you tell others where it is kept.

 Moving from home and into the permanent care of another is a difficult decision, but there may come a time where a persons needs exceed what can be met within the community and they need to move into residential care.